 The apples are covered in a shiny red skin and on the small side making them attractive apples for children to snack on.
 The balance of sweetness and acidity is spot on and the apples have plenty of crunch to them.
 You will need a suitable pollination partner nearby because Discovery is largely sterile.

 - Produces a very early crop of apples

-- If you like red apples this variety will not disappoint, it also
+- If you like red apples this variety will not disappoint, it also has good flavour

 - Good number of apples produced regularly each year